Packaged Food ReviewHealthy Eating GuidelinesSuper FoodsHealth and NutritionNutrition 101Weightloss DietNutrition Newsletter

 • Is low in simple sugars such as candy.
 They can send your blood sugar level shooting down, leading to a severe drop in energy.

 The more time you allow between eating and exercise, the larger the quantity of food you will be able to eat.
 Allow more digestion time before intense exercise than before low-level activity.
 Your muscles require more blood during intense exercise, and therefore less blood will be available to your stomach to help with digestion.
 If you have a finicky stomach, try a liquid snack prior to your workout.
 Liquid snacks such as smoothies or sports drinks tend to leave the stomach faster than solid foods do and will be easier to digest.
-Choosing the appropriate snacks will be dependant on the individual.
+Choosing the appropriate snacks will be dependent on the individual.
 Some people have a tough time digesting anything solid prior to a workout while and others can munch on an energy bar during intense activity such as running.

 Here are some snacks that pack a punch to keep you energized throughout your workout: